Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Conclusion

 \section{Conclusion}

-In this paper, we have presented the original concept of measuring the applicability of program repair systems on past commits.
-Our approach is based on static analysis of code changes and is implemented in \toolname.
-Using \toolname, we conduct an experiment on $41,612$ commits from 72 Github projects.
-We found that $1.77\%$ of the commits lie in the search space of at least one of the eight considered program repair systems.
-Our tool is reliable, it has a precision and recall of $77\%$ and $92\%$, respectively.
+In this paper, we have presented an original method for evaluating the breadth of the search space of program repair approaches by analyzing past commits.
+The key advantage of our approach is that it does not require to configure and execute repair tools on every single commit.
+Using our approach, we analyze $55,309$ human-written commits from 72 Github projects.
+Our original experiments validate the concept of using static analysis in order to study the breadth of the search space of program repair approaches.

-This paves the way to collecting large datasets of human-made commits which could have likely been made by repair systems.
-Such datasets are valuable for important research directions in program repair, such as data-driven tuning of program repair systems \cite{long2016automatic} or training neural networks to generate commit messages for program repair patches \cite{jiang2017automatically,monperrus2019explainable}.